Is a Gas Well Profitable? (Example: 15,000 m³ per Day)

 Investment and Return Calculation

-Systematically evaluate the overall investment cost, operating expenses, and potential economic returns of the project to ensure good economic feasibility and risk control.
+Scientifically analyze the overall investment cost, operation cost, and economic benefits of the project to guarantee good economic feasibility and control risks.

 Efficient Project Implementation

-Through scientific construction planning, ensure efficient and orderly equipment selection, installation, commissioning, and formal operation, thereby shortening the construction period and realizing benefits as soon as possible.
+Scientific construction planning can efficiently arrange the selection, installation, and commissioning of equipment, as well as formal operation, so as to shorten the construction period and achieve benefits as soon as possible.

 Intelligent Monitoring and Performance Optimization

-With the help of intelligent monitoring systems and data platforms, a real-time grasp of system operation status, dynamic parameter adjustment, and continuous improvement of energy utilization efficiency and environmental performance.
+With the assistance of intelligent monitoring systems and data platforms, the real-time understanding of the operation status of the systems, dynamic adjustment of parameters, and improvement of energy utilization efficiency and environmental performance.

 KAITIANGAS: Your Professional Partner for Scattered Natural Gas Recovery

-Founded in 2002, KAITIANGAS specializes in the recovery and treatment of dispersed natural gas resources.
-The company focuses on the development, engineering design, and global promotion of technologies and equipment for the recovery and liquefaction of scattered natural gas.
-With independent intellectual property rights, mature system solutions, and a professional team, KAITIANGAS has successfully built and operated multiple wellhead flare gas recovery projects in China, the Middle East, and Southeast Asia, accumulating rich field experience and technical advantages.
+KAITIANGAS was established in 2002 and has been specializing in the exploration and treatment of scattered natural gas resources.
+The company has been dedicated to the development, design, and promotion of the technologies and facilities for the exploration and liquefaction of scattered natural gas resources.
+With intellectual property rights, mature system solutions, and professional staff, KAITIANGAS has successfully built several wellhead flare gas exploration projects in China, the Middle East, and Southeast Asia.

-• Natural Gas Purification: Using TCI’s proprietary natural gas purification technology to remove acidic gases, moisture, and heavy hydrocarbons from raw gas in one step.
-The absorbent is regenerated in the regeneration tower and circulated back to the purification tower by a circulation pump in a closed loop.
+• Natural Gas Purification: Using the proprietary technology developed by TCI for the purification of natural gas to remove acidic gases, moisture, and heavy hydrocarbons.
+The absorbent used in the process is regenerated in the regeneration tower and then circulated to the purification tower using a circulation pump.

-• Natural Gas Liquefaction: The purified gas enters the cold box, where it absorbs cold from the mixed refrigerant and condenses into a liquid.
-The LNG product generated by liquefaction is throttled and depressurized before being sent to the cryogenic storage tank for storage.
+• Natural Gas Liquefaction: After purification, the gas enters the cold box, where it comes in contact with the mixed refrigerant and absorbs cold.
+As a result, the gas condenses to a liquid.
+LNG produced by the liquefaction process is throttled and then depressurized.
+Finally, it is stored in the cryogenic storage tank.

-• Mixed Refrigerant Cooling: The mixed refrigerant is compressed and pressurized by the compressor, then enters the cold box after oil removal.
-The mixed refrigerant is precooled by its heat reflux in the cold box, throttled and cooled by the expansion valve, and returns to the cold box, providing cooling for natural gas liquefaction and refrigerant precooling.
-The low-pressure mixed refrigerant after heat reflux enters the compressor for recycling.
+• Mixed Refrigerant Cooling: The mixed refrigerant used in the process is compressed and pressurized by the compressor.
+Then, the mixed refrigerant enters the cold box after the removal of the oil.
+Next, the mixed refrigerant is pre-cooled using the heat reflux in the cold box.
+Then, the mixed refrigerant is throttled and cooled by the expansion valve.
+Finally, the mixed refrigerant returns to the cold box to provide cooling for the natural gas liquefaction and refrigerant precooling.
+The low-pressure mixed refrigerant after the heat reflux enters the compressor.

 Service System

-• Project Feasibility Consultation: Through on-site investigation and data collection, comprehensively assess the types, quantities, and distribution of scattered natural gas resources, combined with the market and policy environment, analyze project economic benefits and risks, and provide a scientific basis for decision-making.
+• Project Feasibility Consultation: Through on-site investigation and data collection, it is necessary to conduct an all-around investigation of various types, quantities, and distribution of dispersed natural gas resources, as well as to analyze economic benefits and risks of the project, providing scientific support for decision-making.

-Engineering Design: Based on feasibility analysis, tailor process flows and system solutions, select the most suitable recovery technologies and equipment, ensure system safety, stability, and high efficiency, and meet actual site needs.
+Engineering Design: According to the results of project feasibility consultation, it is necessary to tailor process flows and system solutions, select the most suitable recovery technologies and equipment, ensure system safety, stability, and high efficiency, and meet actual needs.

-• EPC Project Implementation: KAITIANGAS, with a mature system management system, provides integrated EPC turnkey services covering design, procurement, construction, and commissioning, ensuring quality control, progress management, and delivery verification throughout the project lifecycle, ensuring efficient and reliable project implementation.
+• EPC Project Implementation: KAITIANGAS, with its mature system management system, provides integrated EPC turnkey services for clients, covering design, procurement, construction, etc. Through quality control, progress management, and delivery verification, efficient and stable project implementation can be ensured.

-• Commissioning and Start-up Support: Provide comprehensive commissioning and operation support, including equipment commissioning, system testing, function verification, and parameter optimization, ensuring safe and efficient start-up and stable operation under design conditions.
-Through continuous performance monitoring and operation optimization, maximize system efficiency and ensure long-term stable operation.
+• Commissioning and Start-up Support: Provide comprehensive support for commissioning and operation, including equipment commissioning, system testing, function verification, parameter optimization, etc. Through continuous performance monitoring and operation optimization, it is possible to maximize system efficiency and ensure stable operation.

 Technical Specifications